oicr-gsi/shesmu/language.md

 #### Variables
 - _var_

 The value of a variable.
-There are three kinds of variables in Shesmu:
+There are different kinds of variables in Shesmu:

 - stream variables, attached to the data being processed (or the grouped versions of it)
 - parameters, as specified in `Define` olives
+- constants, provided by plugins
 - lambda variables, as specified in list operations (_e.g._, `Map`, `Reduce`, `Filter`)

 Only stream variables may be used as discriminators in `Group` clauses.